pingcap/docs-tidb-operator/en/backup-to-s3.md

 ### Three methods to grant permissions of AWS account

 If you use Amazon S3 to back up and restore the cluster, you have three methods to grant permissions.
-For details, refer to [Back up TiDB Cluster Data to AWS Using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-permissions-of-aws-account).
-If Ceph is used as backend storage in backup and restore test, the permission is granted through AccessKey and SecretKey.
+For details, refer to [Back up TiDB Cluster Data to AWS Using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
+If Ceph is used as backend storage in backup and restore test, the permission is granted by importing AccessKey and SecretKey.

 ### Prerequisites for ad-hoc backup